mayrajeo/lulc_ml/README.md

 # Land cover classification with deep learning

 This repository contains latest version of the codebase related to my master's thesis titled "Land cover classification from multispectral data using convolutional autoencoder networks".
 Network used here is slightly modified [U-Net](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/), trained from scratch.
-Note that U-Net is nowadays pretty much the de-facto standard for image segmentation.
+Note that U-Net is nowadays pretty much the de-facto standard for image segmentation, so nothing groundbreaking here.

 This version uses Keras with TensorFlow backend.
-FastAi/PyTorch -versions may arrive later.
+FastAi/PyTorch -version may arrive later.

 ## Getting Started

 You should have a machine with at least 64GB of RAM, if not more.
+Properly configured GPU doesn't hurt either.

 ### Prerequisites and installing